 Businesses importing goods in France from non EU countries used to pay VAT in advance to their customs brokers.
 Even if import VAT was fully deductible, this process was not very favourable from a cashflow prospective.

-From 1 January 2022 onwards, the VAT due on imports will no longer be collected by the French customs Authorities but will automatically be reverse charged on the taxpayer’s French VAT returns.
-Import VAT will as result not be payable anymore to your French Customs brokers.
+Since 1 January 2022 onwards, the VAT due on imports is no longer collected by the French customs Authorities and is automatically reverse charged on the taxpayer’s French VAT returns.
+Import VAT as result, is not payable anymore to your French Customs brokers.

 Companies who are eligible to the Import VAT deferment are :

 - French companies.
 As they already have a French VAT number they will automatically benefit from the Import VAT deferment,